That Time We Bought a Camper and Moved to Maine {March 2022}

 It was pretty hairy there for a minute but it was sorta like what are your options?
 The rental market was fucked.
 Couldn’t get a mortgage so couldn’t buy.
 Can’t keep doing $2500 a month Airbnbs, jesus H. fuck.
 Didn’t have any family options like parents or aunties with room for us long-term.
 Didn’t have any friend options like that either.
 So what the fuck, right?
 Last year, after our travels got cut short, we had spent two months living on our friends schoolbus in Maine and while that wasn’t our dream house (can you say shitting in a shared bucket??) it was a feasible option.
 Not their bus per se (although we did think about that for a minute) but like our own rig that we could really make a home.
 Obviously insanely cheaper than a house, and auto loans (versus mortgages) are dramatically easier to get with non-traditional income.

 First we started looking at buses online and then we started thinking well yeah that’s all well and good, but where the fuck would you put it?
 We didn’t want to like “drive around and see the country”.
 We were coming off of some serious travel and were ready to set up some sort of home base - so we wanted to get the most gigantic camper/bus/rig we could possibly find and set it up somewhere semi permanently.
-So anyway - getting it is one thing, but where to put it is a whole fucking nother.
+So anyway - getting a rig is one thing, but where to put it is a whole fucking nother.
 And again - very few options to speak of.
 Like actually 3, and two were kinda questionable.
 But one of the three was going back to our friends property in Maine.
 It was also not ideal (ticks and mosquitoes and harsh winters and and and) but the big thing it had going for it was A) it was a known quantity and B) our friends there are just the best ever.
 So I mean.
 Fuck, right?

 We put feelers out with all three options though, just to see what our actual options were.
 And in the end it just all really came together with Maine.
 Our friends there - Rob & Amy - were funny.
 I asked Amy, “Hey so we’re thinking of buying a bus/camper - what would you and Rob think about us parking it there?”
 And Amy’s like, “Yeah, do it” and then she asks Rob - “Hey - Kris & Katie are thinking of buying some kind of R.V. and parking it here and living in it, what do you think?”
 And he was like “Yeah, sounds great.”